qql-art/qqlrs/README.md

 that *are* better suited due to having circles well distributed, speedups on the order of 2–3× are more common.

-Use the **`--chunks <WxH>`** option to specify a grid layout, where `W` is the width of the grid and `H` is the height of the grid.
+Use the **`--chunks <WxH>`** option to specify a grid layout.
+For example, `--chunks 2x4` uses a grid 2 chunks wide and 4 chunks high.
 Ideally, the product of `W` and `H` should be about as many threads as your CPU has.
-You can go above that number (like, `--chunks 16x16`) but this will probably make things slower.
+You can exceed that number (like, `--chunks 16x16`) but this will probably make things slower.
 The default value is `--chunks 1x1`, which corresponds to no parallelism.

 In principle, you might see some seams or artifacts along the chunk boundaries.
 In practice, these tend to be entirely imperceptible, even with the aid of